fbpx

 I decided to take the advice of gardeners more experienced than I and started to keep a garden journal.
 I have seen the light, my friends.

-Reading through my journal today, it was fascinating to see how my plans evolved throughout the spring and summer and how many details were in the garden journal which I would have otherwise forgotten.
+Reading through my journal today, it was fascinating to see how my plans evolved throughout the spring and summer and how many details were in the garden journal that I would have otherwise forgotten.
 I also used it for ideas for future designs, sketches and plantings as they occurred to me – ideas which I’m sure would have been forgotten.

 A garden journal is excellent for making note of which types of vegetable seeds you’re planting (their technical or patent names), so if you have spectacular success, you’ll know which seed and company produced it.
 This is especially handy when dealing with a plant like sweet corn which has literally thousands of varieties.